 iii) if the invocation of the PFD management procedures towards the 3GPP network fails (e.g. the PFD Management service is not supported by the 3GPP Core Network), the EES shall reject the request in step 6 with an appropriate error response;

-4. if the EAS is authorized, then if one of the subscribed event(s) is the UP path change event , the EES shall:
+4. if the EAS is authorized, then if one of the subscribed event(s) is the UP path change event, or when the "EdgeApp_2" feature is supported, at least one of the "UP_PATH_CHG", "ACR_MONITORING" and "ACR_FACILITATION" event, , the EES shall:

 a) if already subscribed to the 3GPP core network (i.e. either directly through the PCF or via the NEF TrafficInfluence API) on UP path management events and there is locally cached UP path change event information, perform step 6, and include the locally cached UP path change event information in the HTTP POST response body; or